gerardroche/gerardroche.github.io/_posts/2023-05-19-neovintageous-open-sesame.md

 symfony/symfony
 ```

-With a projects depth of 1 it will yield 3 projects:
+With a projects depth of 1 it yields 3 projects:

 ```
 laravel